S.J. MacLennan, Aberdeen (GB)

 Looking ahead: EAU22 Patient Poster Session

-The theme for the EAU22 Patient Poster Session will be addressing the unmet needs identified in the EAU21 poster session.
+The EAU22 Patient Poster Session will be addressing the unmet needs identified in the EAU21 poster session.
 EAU PI encourages all patients and patient advocates to present solutions, novel approaches and best practices revolving around:

 1. Physical and Psychological well-being

 3. Patient involvement in clinical research, and development of care pathways and clinical practice guidelines